 The Company was formed in 2006, under the name Golden Predator Mines Inc. As part of a reorganization and spin-out of the Company's precious metals portfolio in March 2009, the Company changed its name to EMC Metals Corp.
 In order to reflect our emphasis on mining for scandium minerals, effective November 19, 2014, we changed our name to Scandium International Mining Corp.
-The Company currently trades on the Toronto Stock Exchange under the symbol "SCY".
+The Company currently trades on the Toronto Stock Exchange (the "TSX") under the symbol "SCY".

-Our focus of operations is the exploration and development of our specialty metals assets, including the Nyngan scandium deposit located in New South Wales, Australia and the Tørdal scandium/rare earth minerals deposit in Norway.
+Our focus of operations is the exploration and development of the Nyngan scandium deposit located in New South Wales ("NSW"), Australia.
+We also hold an exploration stage property in Norway, knows as the Tørdal scandium/rare earth minerals property.

-On February 5, 2010, the Company entered into a Joint Venture Agreement ("JV Agreement") with Jervois Mining Limited ("Jervois") to develop the Nyngan scandium property in New South Wales, Australia ("Nyngan").
-The JV Agreement, came into dispute in February 2012, and was settled by the parties in February 2013.
-That settlement provided for Scandium International to acquire 100% of the project for A\$2.6 million cash, in two installments.
+On February 5, 2010, the Company entered into a Joint Venture Agreement ("JV Agreement") with Jervois Mining Limited of Melbourne, Australia (ASX: JRV) ("Jervois") to develop the Nyngan scandium property in NSW, Australia ("Nyngan").
+The JV Agreement, came into dispute in February 2012, and was settled by the parties in February of 2013.
+That settlement provided for Scandium International to acquire 100% of the Nyngan project for A\$2.6 million cash, in two installments.
 We have met the total payment obligation and now own 100% of the project.

-During the first quarter of 2015, we focused on scandium marketing arrangements, refined our Nyngan project process flowsheet, analyzed Nyngan project site drilling performed during the fourth quarter of 2014, and initiated a bid and review process on selecting a qualified engineering firm to perform a feasibility study during the second half of 2015.
+During the first and second quarters of 2015, we focused on Nyngan project activities including scandium marketing arrangements, refining our Nyngan project process flowsheet, analysis of Nyngan project site drilling performed during the fourth quarter of 2014, and processing the selection of a qualified engineering firm to perform a feasibility study during 2015.